 Strategies that require the coordination and collaboration of cities and staff in alternative 1 (and to a lesser degree, alternative 2) would instead be directly executed by staff under a countywide agency in alternative 3.
-Therefore, some of the "low-hanging fruit" items in alternative 1 point #1 above could actually have a longer timeframe to get underway because items such as a countywide rider survey or uniform technologies would likely be deferred until consolidation is largely complete.
+Therefore, some of the "low-hanging fruit" items in alternative 1 above could actually have a longer timeframe because executing the administrative consolidation itself may take precedence over implementing changes to services and programs.
 Once consolidation takes effect, staff could likely execute strategies much faster than the collaborative efforts identified in alternative 1.